Roblox/rodux/docs/api-reference.md

 !!! warn
 	The middleware API changed in [#29](https://github.com/Roblox/rodux/pull/29) -- middleware written against the old API will not work!

-A single middleware is just a function with the following signature:
+A middleware is simply a function with the following signature:

 ```
 (nextDispatch, store) -> (action) -> result